Getting Started with Seurat

 For new users of Seurat, we suggest starting with a guided walkthrough of a dataset of 2,700 Peripheral Blood Mononuclear Cells (PBMCs) made publically available by 10X Genomics (download raw data, R markdown file, and final Seurat object).
 This tutorial implements the major components of the Seurat clustering workflow including QC and data filtration, calculation of high-variance genes, dimensional reduction, graph-based clustering, and the identification of cluster markers.
 We also provide command lists used to apply this workflow to larger datasets, including a 33,000 PBMC dataset also from 10X genomics (download raw data, and final Seurat object), a dataset of 8,500 single cells from human pancreas made available by the Yanai lab. (download raw data and final Seurat object).

 Seurat v2.0 implements new computational methods for integrated analysis of single cell datasets generated across different conditions, technologies, or even species.
-As an example, we provide a guided walkthrough for integrating PBMC datasets produced by different scRNA-seq technologies.
+As an example, we provide a guided walkthrough for integrating PBMC datasets generated under different interferon stimulation conditions.
 We also provide command lists for aligning two additional published dataset pairs, as discussed in the manuscript (download R scripts, and expression matrices required to run them).
+For an example of aligning multiple datasets, this workflow provides an example of integrating four pancreatic islet datasets (raw data here) generated using different technologies.

 Previous Seurat Versions